kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/08_phase_drift_insight/PROJECT_GUIDE.md

 Rather than tracking user actions alone, this system focuses on **underlying structural tension** and **field coherence loss**.

+It does not evaluate success through behavior prediction —
+it senses whether a system is still *with* the user, structurally.

 ---

 ## 🔹 Core Capabilities

 - Drift detection based on non-linear structural deviation
 - Real-time monitoring of latent phase states
 - Logging system (CSV + JSON) for post-analysis
 - Local-first deployment (no external dependencies)
 - WebSocket-based dashboard for live visualization
 - Drift history archive for retrospective pattern review
 - Extensible backend for future Phase Drift analytics modules

 ---